Real-time operating system: Characteristics

-A key characteristic of an RTOS is the level of its consistency concerning the amount of time it takes to accept and complete an application's task; the variability is 'jitter'.
-A 'hard' real-time operating system (hard RTOS) has less jitter than a 'soft' real-time operating system (soft RTOS).
-A late answer is a wrong answer in a hard RTOS while a late answer is acceptable in a soft RTOS.
+A key characteristic of an RTOS is the level of its consistency concerning the amount of time it takes to accept and complete an application's task; the variability is "jitter".
 The chief design goal is not high throughput, but rather a guarantee of a soft or hard performance category.
 An RTOS that can usually or generally meet a deadline is a soft real-time OS, but if it can meet a deadline deterministically it is a hard real-time OS.

 An RTOS has an advanced algorithm for scheduling.
 Scheduler flexibility enables a wider, computer-system orchestration of process priorities, but a real-time OS is more frequently dedicated to a narrow set of applications.
 Key factors in a real-time OS are minimal interrupt latency and minimal thread switching latency; a real-time OS is valued more for how quickly or how predictably it can respond than for the amount of work it can perform in a given period of time.

-See the comparison of real-time operating systems for a comprehensive list.
-Also, see the list of operating systems for all types of operating systems.